iamnishchal/angular-bolierplate/README.md

 # AngularBoilerPlate

-This is a sample boiler plate for angular applicatin
+This is a sample boiler plate for angular application

 ## Development server